roland045/roland045/README.md

 ## 📜 Studies - University degrees

-- PhD. in topic of Data Science and Engineering, *University of Pannonia, Hungary* - currently
+- PhD. in topic of Data Science and Engineering, *University of Pannonia, Hungary*
 - MSc. in Mechatronic Engineering, *Széchenyi István University, Hungary*
 - BSc. in Mechatronic Engineering, *University of Pannonia, Hungary*